 At St Elizabeth's Catholic Voluntary Academy, we offer a broad and balanced curriculum which promotes the spiritual, moral, cultural and physical development of all our pupils and prepares them for the opportunities, responsibilities and experiences for adult life.

-Each curriculum subject used 'Curriculum Themes' to allow pupils to tie together subject topics into a meaningful schema.
+Each curriculum subject uses 'Curriculum Themes' to organise the curriculum and allow pupils to tie together subject topics into a meaningful schema.
 The same concepts are explored in a wide breadth of topics.
 Through diagonal revisits of themes, pupils return to the same concepts over and over, and gradually build deeper understanding of them.

-At St Elizabeth's, we are also developing 'Golden Threads', these are the specific areas of study that are woven through each curriculum area.
+At St Elizabeth's, we use 'Golden Threads'.
+These are the specific areas of study that are woven through each curriculum area.
 They appear in each topic to help pupils relate each topic to previously studied topics in order form a strong and meaningful schema.
+Pupils will also revisit these 'Golden Threads' through in-year and diagonal revisits to develop their schema, or web of knowledge.

 For each of the Curriculum Themes, learning is planned by year group.
 This includes the key procedural knowledge and Golden Threads in each topic, giving pupils a way of expressing their understanding of the Curriculum Themes.